dungtn/dungtn.github.io/_posts/2019-01-19-wikipedia-data.markdown

 ## Where do I get it?

-**Firstly, DON'T crawl data from Wikipedia website.** It will take ages and if you're still not convinced, Wikipedia as a specific section on [why crawlers are bad](https://en.wikipedia.org/wiki/Wikipedia:Database_download#Why_not_just_retrieve_data_from_wikipedia.org_at_runtime?).
+**Firstly, DON'T crawl data from Wikipedia website.** It will take ages and if you're still not convinced, Wikipedia has a specific section on [why crawlers are bad](https://en.wikipedia.org/wiki/Wikipedia:Database_download#Why_not_just_retrieve_data_from_wikipedia.org_at_runtime?).
 Instead, Wikipedia lets you [download their database dump ](https://en.wikipedia.org/wiki/Wikipedia:Database_download#Where_do_I_get_it?).
 So, let's get your hand dirty and download the data from the [torent link](http://itorrents.org/torrent/3A8C87DE09C85193CFBCB10DC64B7A64C2CEE7FC.torrent) (get the first highlighted link if you're not sure).
 The XML database file is about 64GB after decompressed.

 ## Working with Wikipedia XML dumps